-UPDATE – The Complete Last Waltz will return to The Capitol Theater and be
+UPDATE – The Complete Last Waltz returned to The Capitol Theater in 2014.

 There were countless tributes to Levon Helm last year following his death from cancer on April 19, 2012.
 Among the more notable was “The Night They Drove Old Dixie Down – A Celebration of the Life & Music of Levon Helm.”
 House band Dave Dreiwitz, Marco Benevento, Scott Metzger and Joe Russo joined together with members of Yellowbirds, The Hold Steady!, The Felice Brothers, Phosphorescent, Guster and others for the commemoration at Brooklyn Bowl on June 4, 2012.
 “There was so much raw emotion about his passing – it was just a few weeks before,” Yellowbirds Sam Cohen remembers to jambands.com.
 “It was an incredible, incredible vibe, incredible night.
 I’ve never done any kind of tribute to anything before that concert and it seemed like an amazing reason to go do one.
 I’m a huge fan of The Band and Levon Helm specifically, so it was an honor to be a part of and I feel like everyone brought a lot of genuine emotion and their positive baggage to that concert, so it was really special.”